awalterschulze/goderive/Readme.md

 ## Example

-The derivEqualForPtrToA function will be generated given the following code:
+The deriveEqualForPtrToA function will be generated given the following code:

 ```go
 package main